Warren's Shaft: Overview

-The shaft proper
+Shaft

-It is generally believed that the 13-metres-high shaft is a natural karstic 'chimney'.
+It is generally believed that the 13-metres-high shaft is a natural karst "chimney".
 Water pools around the base of the shaft, which extends down to the water table.
 Opinion remains divided as to whether the shaft could have been used to raise water up to the tunnel.
-Opinion is also divided on when the Shaft was discovered, with some thinking that happened as early as the Middle Bronze Age, and others thinking it happened no earlier than the 8th century BCE.
+Opinion is divided on when the shaft was discovered, with some thinking that happened as early as the Middle Bronze Age, and others thinking it happened no earlier than the 8th century BCE.

-In design, Warren's Shaft connects to an underground channel carved from the rock, known as Hezekiah's Tunnel, perhaps suggesting that its function was similar to the ancient Qanat system used to transport water underground by digging out a horizontal underground gallery that conveys water from aquifers in pre-mountainous alluvial fans to lower elevation farmlands.
-If so, the vertical shaft connecting the channel was designed to permit access to the canal or culvert for, both, construction and maintenance, as well as to afford light and ventilation.
+In design, Warren's Shaft connects to an underground channel carved from the rock, known as Hezekiah's Tunnel, perhaps suggesting that its function was similar to the ancient qanat used to transport water underground by digging out a horizontal underground gallery that conveys water from aquifers in pre-mountainous alluvial fans to lower elevation farmlands.
+If so, the vertical shaft connecting the channel was designed to permit access to the canal or culvert for both construction and maintenance, as well as to afford light and ventilation.

-The water system tunnels
+Water system tunnels

-The hard dolomite rock around the Gihon Spring pool is honeycombed with natural karstic fissures, through which groundwater percolates.
-At various times, some of these fissures were utilised as aids in the digging of tunnels and channels to control the flow of subsurface water, and especially that of the Gihon Spring.
+The hard dolomite rock around the Gihon Spring pool is honeycombed with natural karst fissures through which groundwater percolates.
+At various times, some of these fissures were utilised as aids in the digging of tunnels and channels to control the flow of subsurface water, and especially at the Gihon Spring.
 Many different opinions have been expressed on the dating, history and function of these tunnels since they were first explored in the 19th and early 20th centuries.

-Apart from the Gihon Spring pool itself, nine main components of the water system have been identified:
+Apart from the Gihon Spring pool, nine main components of the water system have been identified: